-Every year when new students matriculate they are “sorted” into gender-specific, non-residential “houses” of 15—20 students.
-Each house is a coherent identity, not a physical residence, associated with a historical figure who represents values and ethos cherished by Bethlehem.
-There are currently 3 female houses named after Perpetua, Ann Dutton, and Elizabeth Elliot; as well as 3 male houses named after Augustine, Jonathan Edwards, and C.S.
-Lewis.
+The House System is a group of six gender-specific, non-residential “houses” of 15—20 students per house.
+Each house is a coherent identity, not a physical residence, associated with a historical figure who represents values and ethos cherished at Bethlehem.

-Houses meet regularly to deepen relationships, encourage academic and spiritual flourishing, and compete with the other Houses in various types of competition.
+Houses meet regularly to deepen relationships, encourage academic and spiritual flourishing, and compete with the other houses in a variety of athletic, artistic, and academic competitions.
 While participating in college-wide events and competitions, each house aims to develop its own unique life together.

 Every spring each house elects its own officers: Head of House, Steward, and Advocate.
-At least one invested mentor (or couple) connected to the college serve as house advisors, offering additional guidance and training.
-The House Advance Team, a group of faculty and staff, oversee the entire House System providing vision and long-term planning.
+At least one invested mentor (or couple) connected to the college serves as House Advisor, offering additional guidance and training.
+The House Advance Team, a group of faculty and staff, oversees the entire House System providing vision and long-term planning.